prakashsellathurai/prakashsellathurai.github.io/index.md

 <h2 style="overflow: hidden;"> Prakash Sellathurai </h2>

 <p>
-I am a <strong>Software Engineer</strong> and a  Mechatronics hobbyist.
+I am a <strong>Software Engineer</strong> with background in computer vision and fullstack engineering.
 My current job status is unemployed; I am actively looking for job opportunities.
-In the past, I worked as a software engineer at GKFIT and a computer vision engineer at Bigthinx.
 </p>

 <p>
+ In the past, I worked as a software engineer at GKFIT and a computer vision engineer at Bigthinx.
 In 2018, I co-founded an e-commerce platform ClothX (now archived).
 As of 2019, I have earned my undergraduate degree in Mechatronics engineering from Anna University.
 </p>
 <p>